gishu/ng-in-ten/README.md

 styles: [ `inline style1 `]

 Only the last style direction is applied.
 Here styles from the filepath would be ignored. styleUrls seems to take precedence on inline variants.

+#Directives
+- structural directives are prefixed with *
+- hidden vs *ngIf: hidden elements are invisible but exist in DOM